saumyap24/AWS_Cloud_Practitioner_Exam_Notes/global_infrastructure/global_infrastructure.md

 - Goals:
     1. Renewable Energy :
         - planning to be 100% renewable energy by 2025
-        - purchases and retires environamental attributes to cover non-renewable energy
+        - purchases and retires environmental attributes to cover non-renewable energy
             - Renewable Energy Credits (RECs)
-            - Guarantess of Origin (Gos)
+            - Guarantees of Origin (Gos)
     2. Cloud Efficiency:
         - 3.6 times more energy efficient that median of US enterprise data centers surveyed
     3. Water Stewardship: